exploitsecurityio/DVRPi/README.md

 Validate against checksum.txt
 ```

 Step 3.
-Place the SDCARD into your reader on host machine (
+Place the SDCARD into your reader on host machine

-**NOTE:**
- - Minimum sdcard size required: 8GB.
- - Recommended: 16GB
+**Recommended SDCARD Size: 64GB**

 - To find your SDCARD
    ```